AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## Markers

-Marker is an object with a specified shape, size, and color or an image used to mark and to identify chart elements.
+Marker is an object with a specified shape, size and color or an image used to mark and to identify chart elements.
 AnyChart allows to add markers to any data element including areas.

-In the sample below we will take single-series data described above and mark the highest point in series with a **"Star"** of the **"Gold"** color.
+In the sample below we take single-series data described above and mark the highest point in series with a **"Star"** of the **"Gold"** color.

-To make marker visually appealing we will tell AnyChart to set marker size to 12 pixels.
+To make marker visually appealing we set its size to 12px.

 ```
     {x: 'March', value: 18000, marker:{type:'star5', fill:'gold', size: 12, enabled: true}, hoverMarker: {size: 22}},
 ```

-And here is a result - March is the most successful month and we are showing this on the chart:
+It can be clearly seen on the chart that March was the most successful month in sales:

 {sample}BCT\_AreaChart\_09{sample}

 ## Hatch Fills

-AnyChart technology allows printing of charts.
-Some color printers print colors unpredictable and very often it is hard to identify similar colors.
+AnyChart technology allows printing charts out.
+Some printers may render colors differently from the image we see on monitors, so it may be hard to distinguish charts colored differently on monitors and similarly on prints.
 Also it is impossible to identify colors on prints of monochrome printers.
-AnyChart has very useful feature - hatch fills, ideal for differentiating elements for black and white display or for those who are color blind.
-Hatch fill is fully-independent structure, it doesn't rely on color fill and it has own settings.
+AnyChart has very useful feature - hatch fillings, ideal for differentiating elements on black and white display or for those who are color blind.
+Hatch fill is fully-independent structure, it doesn't rely on color fill and has its own settings.

 To demonstrate hatch fill feature we've prepared the following sample.
-As you see it is completely monochrome.
-We have chart with 5 series with 3 data points in each.
+As you can see, it is completely monochrome.
+We have a chart with 3 series, each with 5 data points.
 For every series we've applied different hatch fills by setting hatch type for {api:anychart.charts.Cartesian#hatchFillPalette}**.hatchFill()**{api} parameter.

 ```
     .hatchFill('soliddiamond')